Find the perfect plant for your space by browsing through this extensive selection that we typically carry every year.

 A beautiful broadleaf evergreen shrub featuring light pink flowers in spring and a dense, compact habit, very hardy, interesting fall coloration; absolutely must have well-drained, highly acidic and organic soil, use plenty of peat moss when planting

 Aglo Rhododendron is smothered in stunning clusters of lightly-scented shell pink trumpet-shaped flowers with a red blotch at the ends of the branches in early spring.
-It has green foliage.
-The narrow leaves turn an outstanding purple in the fall.
-The fruit is not ornamentally significant.
+It has green evergreen foliage.
+The narrow leaves turn an outstanding purple in the fall, which persists throughout the winter.

 Aglo Rhododendron is an open multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.